Dentistry in the Philippines

 Dentistry in the Philippines can be divided into five periods of dental practice.
-Using the timeline of Philippine history as a template, they are: the Pre-Spanish era (from the Prehistoric period to the Classical period), the Spanish era, the American era, the Japanese-occupation era (during World War II) and the independent Philippine-Republics era.
+Using the timeline of Philippine history as a template, they are: the Pre-Spanish era (from the Prehistoric period to the Classical period), the Spanish era, the American era, the Japanese occupation era (during World War II) and the independent Philippine-Republics era.

 Pre-Spanish era (before 900 to 1521)

 Barber-dentists

 The practice of extracting teeth has been practiced in the Philippines before the islands became a colony of Spain.
 Among the early Filipino to act as "dental practitioners" and "curers of toothaches" were barbers.
-Their crude and "queer methods" pulling out teeth from patients involved the use of fingers and nail-pliers.
+Their crude and "queer methods" of pulling out teeth from patients involved the use of fingers and nail pliers.

 Spanish era (1521 to 1898)

 Tooth-pullers

 During the Spanish regime in the Philippines, dentistry was not recognized as a profession.
 There were no royal decrees and laws from the Spanish government to govern and guide the practice of dentists.
 A professional regulating body was also non-existent to oversee the field of dental practice during that time period.
 At the time, dentists were known as sacamuelas (plural of sacamuela meaning "tooth-puller").
 Any person of the time period who were skillful in pulling teeth could become a sacamuela.